An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Introduction

 Moreover, besides the obvious puristic and educational motivations, this geometrical setting is also of significant astrophysical interest.
+Starting with the work of \citet{Kobel_Fluckiger:1994} and its subsequent refinements \citep[e.g.,][and references therein]{Romashets_Vandas:2019}, the upwind sides of planetary magnetopauses continue to be frequently modeled as rotationally symmetric paraboloids.
+More generally, the situation of a flow impacting on a solid, convex object is obviously a very generic one.
+It is thus also potentially applicable to the interaction of other objects like astrospheres and their galactic analogs with their respective magnetized environments.
+Particularly the latter has received relatively little attention since the works of \citet{Ikeuchi_Tomisaka:1981} but is becoming increasingly relevant in the light of more recent observations and associated modeling of cosmic rays accelerated at a Galactic termination shock \citep{Merten_EA:2018}, as well as works on galaxy-scale interactions such as ram-pressure stripping \citep[e.g.,][]{Ramos-Martinez_EA:2018, Mueller_EA:2021}.

-Starting with the work of \citet{Kobel_Fluckiger:1994} and its subsequent refinements \citep[e.g.][and references therein]{Romashets_Vandas:2019}, the upwind sides of planetary magnetopauses continue to be frequently modeled as rotationally symmetric paraboloids.
-Although the present approach cannot include discontinuous surfaces like bow shocks because it computes its velocity components from a smooth potential, it is certainly relevant at least in situations where a bow shock can either be neglected or is absent altogether.
+It is clear that the numerous simplifying assumptions inherent to analytical approaches of the present kind, such as the stationarity and homogeneity of the incident flow, the perfectly regular shape of the geometric surface, and the absence of turbulent small-scale motion, will typically render them less suitable for an accurate reproduction of real-world astrophysical scenarios, which are therefore better left to numerical investigations.
+Then again, it is exactly this simplifying approach that allows for the model to be applied to such a relatively wide range of different (astro)physical scenarios in the first place.
+And while the present approach cannot include discontinuous surfaces like bow shocks because it computes its velocity components from a smooth potential, it is certainly relevant at least in situations where a bow shock can either be neglected or is absent altogether.

 The paper is structured as follows.
-After this introduction, the analytic expressions and properties of the potential flow field around an axially-symmetric paraboloid are derived and discussed in Section~\ref{sec:flow}.
-Thereafter, Section~\ref{sec:magnetic} presents the analytic derivation and discussion of a magnetic field $\vec{B}$ being passively advected in this flow by solving the stationary induction equation of ideal MHD
+After this introduction, the analytical expressions and properties of the potential flow field around an axially symmetric paraboloid are derived and discussed in Section~\ref{sec:flow}.
+Thereafter, Section~\ref{sec:magnetic} presents the analytical derivation and discussion of a magnetic field $\vec{B}$ being passively advected in this flow by solving the stationary induction equation of ideal MHD,

 This includes the extension to paraboloids being linearly scaled to a custom aspect ratio.
 Section~\ref{sec:apply} presents further generalizations, most notably to the advection of more general scalar and vectorial fields.
 Finally, Section~\ref{sec:compressible} generalizes the ambient paraboloid flow field to subsonic compressible flow, including the associated distribution of mass density, and derives the correspondingly changed magnetic field, after which Section~\ref{sec:summary} concludes the paper with a summary. \\